-The autopsy report of Rabins lists the cause of death as dehydration.
+The autopsy report of Rabins listed the cause of death as dehydration.

-The report also notes that Rabins was wearing an adult diaper at the time and it was wet with urine, feces and blood.
+The report also noted that Rabins was wearing an adult diaper at the time and it was wet with urine, feces and blood.

-“Would never have expected anything like that," said Pat Clifford, a neighbor that has known the couple for ten years.
+“Would never have expected anything like that," said Pat Clifford, a neighbor that has known the couple for 10 years.
 "And if the aunt was living there, I never knew it.”

 Court documents show Rabins lived with the Tedesco's for 12 years.

-Investigators searched the home on Corine Way and noted there were minimal personal items of Rabins' inside.
+Investigators searched the home on Corine Way in Ross Township and noted there were minimal personal items of Rabins' inside.

 Officers also obtained search warrants for Rabins' medical records and financial documents.

-Those records show that Barbara Rabins had a stroke in 2010, and the Tedescos were her care givers.
+Those records show that Rabins had a stroke in 2010, and the Tedescos were her caregivers.

-Court records note from 2010 until Barbara Rabins died, she lost 100 pounds.
+Court records note from 2010 until Rabins died, she lost 100 pounds.

 But records show the couple removed the victim from medical care facilities twice because of the cost to care for her.